wiseman-timelord/GameNotOver/README.md

 ### Status: Updating, below is the readme to the next version, it will be UPGRADED.
 For now the releases are the working but are non-GUI versions.

 ### Development
--  A revisit of a early program, to figure out GUI issues with a simpler program first.
-The plan is to have a GUI using WPF...
+-  A revisit of a earlier program, to, improve, update, and upgrade...
+1. Figured out WPF GUI with a simpler program, it can be done but its a battle, thus, the interface script will become example for assisting in AI programming of other windows powershell scripts I work on.
-1. The WPF GUI loads without error (see pictures), now need to test features, and bugfixing.
+2. The WPF GUI loads without error (see pictures), and now some buttons work, must complete all buttons.
-2. Editing entries will require to be able, to input 2-3 entries of processes per name of an item, to maintain the current effective method of configuration, ie, its not 1 process name per item, and it needs to be checked it is correctly going to close all relevant process names when the item is selected.
+3. Editing entries will require to be able, to input 1-3 entries of processes per item, it correctly closes all process relevant to selected item.
-2. When working correctly, then make launcher self-destruct after launching, for clean operation, or do so in a `.\QuickLaunch.bat`, that can then be added to a shortcut on the taskbar if done correctly with the `cmd /c "exampleFullPath"` in the target box.
+4. When working correctly, then make launcher self-destruct after launching, for clean operation, or do so in a `.\QuickLaunch.bat`, that can then be added to a shortcut on the taskbar if done correctly with the `cmd /c "exampleFullPath"` in the target box.

 ### Files list...
 - Package files...